nickcafferry/Advanced-Design-Project-Green-Styrene-Manufacturing-Plant-Proposal/source/index.rst

 Appraise
 --------

 To begin, a process route review was conducted where various production routes of styrene manufacturing were critically evaluated to determine the synthetic route to styrene that is the most efficient in implementation, economics, and in styrene production rate.
-The selected route can be divided into 2 sections: The production of ethylbenzene through benzene alkylation with ethylene as well as ethylbenzene dehydrogenation to produce styrene.
+The selected route can be divided into :ref:`2 sections <label1>`: :ref:`The production of ethylbenzene through benzene alkylation with ethylene <label2>` as well as :ref:`ethylbenzene dehydrogenation to produce styrene <label3>`.
 Various commercial process and innovative elements for each section were discussed leading to the final process route selection.
 In the alkylation section, commercial processes and reaction conditions was considered and it was concluded that the reaction should be done in liquid phase in the presence of a beta-zeolite catalyst; to this end, the Lummus/UOP EBOne method represented a solid choice for ethylbenzene production given the process constraints and feedstocks available.
 After further consideration, it was concluded that dehydrogenation process should be performed in a vapourphase adiabatic reactor in the presence of superheated stream and an iron (III) oxide-based catalyst; industrially known as the Lummus/UOP SMClassic process.

+.. label1:
 *Section 1*:
+.. label2:

 .. raw:: html
    :file: alkylation.html

 *Section 2*:
+.. label3:

 .. raw:: html
    :file: dehydrogenation.html